 Q: Does drip content work with custom post types?

-A: Yes, but only for post types within BricksMembers content structures.
+A: Yes, but only for custom post types within BricksMembers content structures.

 Q: Can I see which users have which content unlocked?